Healthcare in Thailand

 It is advisable for anyone moving to Thailand to purchase health insurance before traveling, as visitors who are unable to pay medical expenses cause a huge financial burden on the public healthcare system.
 Because of this, you can be refused treatment if you don't have valid health insurance.

-English-speaking general practitioners, dentists and opticians can be widely found in Thailand, and most major provinces have at least one private hospital, while popular tourist destinations have more.
-However, most doctors in Thailand are specialists, which makes it sometimes difficult to find a reliable all-round general practitioner for minor medical problems.
-Most doctors and surgeons in government hospitals also do not have one specific place of work and can have a busy schedule that is spread across different hospitals over the whole of cities like Bangkok.
+English-speaking general practitioners, dentists, and opticians can be found widely in Thailand, and most major provinces have at least one private hospital, while popular tourist destinations have more.
+Most doctors in Thailand are specialists, but you can still see a general doctor at most hospitals.
+Most doctors and surgeons in government hospitals also do not have one specific place of work.
+They can have a busy schedule that is spread across different hospitals across cities like Bangkok.
 These various factors should all be considered when making a decision about which doctor to have or where to go for medical care.

 Unfortunately, emergency transport facilities are not fully developed in Thailand, and the main obstacle in medical emergencies is traffic in a city like Bangkok.
-If you plan to live in the capital and have a medical condition that may need immediate attention, it is, therefore, advisable to find accommodation that is close to a suitable hospital.
+If you plan to live in the capital and have a medical condition that may need immediate attention, it is advisable to find accommodation close to a suitable hospital.

 Types of healthcare in Thailand